How Much Does It Cost to Raise a Child in LA?

 Buying a House and Having Kids

 When people are ready to start a family, one of the first things that comes to mind is buying a house and planting roots.
 Juggling a mortgage along with a couple of kids will make finances even tighter, and some may wonder: is it even possible?
-With the median home value in Los Angeles County exceeding $920,000, how can ordinary families get by?
+According to Zillow, the average Los Angeles home value in early 2026 is $933,111.
+With high prices and high interest rates, how can ordinary families get by?

 Barry Borrowitz